Elcapitanoe/Upload-Speed-Test/README.md

 - Upload Speed: `XX Mbps`
 - File Hash: `XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX`

-## Contributing
-If you'd like to contribute to this project, feel free to fork the repository, create a branch, and submit a pull request.
-Contributions are always welcome!

 ## License
 This project is open-source and available under the [MIT License](LICENSE).